-Tutorials sheets will be handed out to the students and homework should be
+Tutorials sheets will be handed out to the students and homework should be solved individually and submitted before or on a set agreed date.
+Student may awarding the work with zero mark.

-Homework and projects: solved individually and submitted before or on a set agreed date.
-Student may be assigned to present project(s).
+Solved individually and submitted be assigned to present project(s).

-Cheating by copying homework from others is strictly forbidden and punishable by awarding the work with zero mark.
+Cheating by copying homework from others is strictly forbidden and punishable by